gradle/gradle/design-docs/managed-component-model.md

     - A top level element.
 - Empty by default.

+- Out-of-scope: Making `FunctionalSourceSet` managed.
-- Out-of-scope: Adding any contents.
+- Out-of-scope: Adding any children.
 This is the next story.
+Children can be added by first attaching a factory using `registerFactory`.

 ### Implementation

 - Converge on `NodeInitializer` as the strategy for creating the children of a managed type, the elements of a model collection and top level elements:
-    - Hoist this up to `ModelSchema`
     - Replace the various `ChildNodeInitializerStrategy` implementation with one that delegates to the schema.
     - Add some way to register a `NodeInitializer` for an unmanaged or partially managed type.
 - Change validation for managed type properties and managed collection elements to allow any type for which a creation strategy is available.